Save $1 with Theraflu

 How Does the Common Cold Spread?

-The common cold is very contagious.
+Unfortunately, the common cold is very contagious.
 That’s because the viruses that cause colds can spread easily from infected people to others through the air and close personal contact.
 The viruses can spread through tiny droplets released into the air whenever a sick person coughs, sneezes, or blows their nose near someone else.

 You can also get infected by touching a surface, like a doorknob, with virus droplets on it or by sharing contaminated objects—such as utensils, towels, toys, or phones—with someone who’s sick.
 So if you touch your eyes, mouth, or nose right after contact or exposure, you’re likely to catch a cold.